Accelerated B.A./M.S. or B.S./M.S. in Statistics

 Spring - STAT 566 (Theory of Statistics, 3 units) & STAT 571B (Design of Experiments, 3 units)

 These four courses will prepare a student to pass the qualifying exam following the completion of that spring semester.
 In order to receive a MS degree in Statistics, a student must pass a Qualfiying Exam at the Master's Degree level.
 The exam, given in May and January, has two parts: theory (covering STAT 564 and 566) and methodology (covering STAT 571A and STAT 571B).
 Students would then complete the one remaining STAT core course STAT 688 (Statistical Consulting), 12 units of elective courses, and one advanced statistical course for a total of 18 units during their 5th year to graduate with their MS in Statistics.
 This amounts to 9 units in the fall and 9 units in the spring.
 Please see the program handbook(under Current Graduate Students Resources) for more details.
-Contact Kristina Souders (Program Coordinator, Statistics GIDP) with any questions.
+Contact the Statistics GIDP Program Coordinator with any questions - see above.

 The undergraduate mathematics major has several emphases which could work with the Accelerated Master's Degree.
 For students who wish to pursue doctoral studies in Statistics, the Probability & Statistics emphases would be the most appropriate.
 For students who do not plan to pursue graduate studies in Statistics beyond the accelerated MS degree, the General/Applied emphasis could be selected.